-Sometimes it can be done in a few words, but often I have to go deep… I’ll find the real story buried in an old blog article or in a series of Facebook posts from the company’s launch.
-Or worse yet, I stumble across the meat of the message in some food blogger’s review.
+Sometimes it can be done in a few words, but often you have to go deep… You have to find the real story buried and elaborate on it.
+Sometimes the meat of the message isn’t even on the company’s site, it’s on some food blogger’s site, buried in a review.

 To be fair, those business owners are up to their ears in production challenges, ingredient procurement issues and sales channel headaches.
-Most don’t have time to craft their pitch because they’re busy solving problems that are more urgent and more understandable to a CEO mentality.
+Most don’t have time to write web copy because they’re busy solving problems that are more urgent and more understandable to a CEO mentality.

 It’s human nature… dive into the tasks we’re good at, and procrastinate on the other stuff.

 So here’s some advice for all you business owners out there: Don’t put off your messaging.
 It’s more important than you think.
-And don’t “outsource it” to someone who doesn’t understand your target audience or the language of your business.
+Don’t let your web developers write it from survey results, and don’t “outsource it” to someone who doesn’t understand your target audience or the language of your business.

-Get some professional help from a well qualified writer, and when you do, don’t pester him about using too many words.
+Get some professional help from a well qualified copywriter, and when you do, don’t pester him about using too many words.

-But let me answer the original question… “How long should your ad copy be?”
+So let me answer the original question… “How long should that web copy be?”